 Q: I was just diagnosed with diabetes.
 Can Diet Doc help me lose weight to fight the disease?

-A: Yes, Diet Doc’s medical weight loss can be designed for patients with specific diseases.
-Not only can we help with diabetes, but our plans also focus on weight loss for people with hypertension or cardiovascular disease.
+A: Yes, Diet Doc’s medical weight loss can be designed for patients with specific diseases such as diabetes.
+Not only can we help patients manage Type II diabetes, but we can also formulate plans that focus on weight loss for people with hypertension or cardiovascular disease.

-Q: Will I always be hungry while on the plan?
+Q: Will I always be hungry while on this plan?

 A: No. In fact, we think avoiding hunger is critical to your successful weight loss.
-Our team crafts diets and offers the best supplements to help you lose weight without being hungry.
+Our team crafts customized diets and offers effective medications and supplements to help you lose weight without being hungry.

 Q: Can I still eat meat if I’m on a Diet Doc plan?